Home GastronomyMy favorite Italian restaurants in Paris

 _

-This Italian restaurant, which has been around for many years, is located not far from the Champs Elysées.
-It immerses us in the atmosphere of a 70s Italian bistro that is particularly intimate at night.
-The address offers traditional Italian cuisine and the pasta is fresh and made every day!
+This Italian restaurant, which has been around for many years, is located not far from the Champs-Élysées.
+It immerses us in the atmosphere of a 1970s Italian bistro that is particularly intimate at night.
+The spot offers traditional Italian cuisine and the pasta is fresh and made every day!

-Must try: as a starter to share, we had Mozza di Bufala with raw sliced artichokes and cherry tomatoes (18 €); for the pasta dish (the house specialty), we tasted the Tagliatelle Vitello with sliced veal, pancetta, and sage (23 €) and the Lune gratinées stuffed with Asiago (a mild Italian cheese) with chard and artichokes (24 €); the house tiramisu, a little too caffeinated for my taste (11 €).
+To try: as a starter to share, we had buffalo mozzarella with raw sliced artichokes and cherry tomatoes (18 €); for the pasta course (the house specialty), we tasted the Tagliatelle Vitello with sliced veal, pancetta, and sage (23 €) and the gratinéeed Lune pasta stuffed with Asiago (a mild Italian cheese) with chard and artichokes (24 €); and for dessert, the house tiramisu, a little too caffeinated for my taste (11 €).

 Da Alfredo